ScilifelabDataCentre/OrderPortal/README.md

 Authentication uses one single database, meaning that the same user account can be used to access to different facilities.

 User accounts can be set as inactive, for example if the person leaves, or as a means of blocking invalid use.
-Deletion of a user account is never allowed (except in special circumstances, only by system administrators).
+Deletion of a user account is never allowed (except in special circumstances, only by system administrators), to allow full traceability of old orders.

 New registrations must be approved by facility staff.